CIT 615 - Computer Applications in Health Care

 1 Lecture Hours

-Prerequisites: Basic skills using a personal computer and operating system and some basic exposure to Microsoft Office.
+Prerequisites: Basic skills using a personal computer, an operating system and Microsoft Office.

-This course provides an overview of actual and potential uses within the health care system.
-Emphasis is on learning about computer applications and their uses specific to nursing/allied health care.
+This course provides an overview of actual and potential uses of certain computer applications with respect to nursing and allied health care.
 A hands-on component is included as part of the course.
 This course is graded on a pass/fail basis.

 Upon successful completion of the course, the student will:

 - Identify the use of computers for information management specific to health care.